dorivalpiedadeneto/sparseSET/doc/remarks.md

 signficant (at least for this computer in which we performed the tests).
 (Notice that for no optimization, i.e., using the -O0 option in gfortran, there is a greater difference.
-However, if one uses no optimization, probably performance is not something in such a situation).
+However, if one uses no optimization, probably performance is not something relevant in such a situation).